jundalisay/superb/content/en/material/age-universe.md

 <br>
 It says that each planet by a radius drawn to the sun may describe areas proportional to the times of description, the periodic times of the several parts of the vortices should observe the duplicate proportion of their distances from the sun.
 The smaller vortices may maintain their lesser revolutions about Saturn, Jupiter, and other planets, and swim quietly and undisturbed in the greater vortex of the sun.
 <br>
 But I have explained that the motions of the comets are very regular.
-These are governed by the same laws with the motions of the planets
+These are governed by the same laws with the motions of the planets.
 <cite>Principia Mathematica Simplified</cite>
 {{< /q >}}